MirekCernyIV/english-for-designers1/first impression.md

 ## About

-I am 3D generalist, VFX/video editor, motion deigner, illustrator, basic graphic designer, nerd and genle soul.
+I am a 3D generalist, VFX/video editor, motion designer, illustrator, basic graphic designer, nerd, and gentle soul.
 I love stories and finding ways to tell them.
-Plus i have only one good photo of myself.
-So naturally, i use it everywhere.
+Plus, I have only one good photo of myself.
+So naturally, I use it everywhere.

-Sometimes I am amazed

 ## My projects

 ## 3D work

-Music visualizer are alwayes fun, beacuse you are tring to put togheter music and video.
-Two complatly separate fields of creativity, but they are so rewarding, when you catch the right momnent and suddenly it all works.
+Music visualizers are always fun, because you are trying to put together music and video, two completely separate fields of creativity.
+But it is so rewarding when you catch the right moment, and suddenly it all works

-Some times i do some small visualisations of architercture, like this one.
-Those project are most of the time very relaxing.
-You dont have to think creativly.
-You just go by the blueprint and thats it.
+Sometimes I do some small visualizations of architecture, like this one.
+Those projects are most of the time very relaxing.
+You don't have to think creatively.
+You just go by the blueprint, and that's it.
+The window for error is very very small.

 ## 2D work
-When i am little tired of 3D, I take vacation in motion graphics.
-THere are things just one dimesnsion less complicated.
+When I am a little tired of 3D, I take a vacation in motion graphics.
+There are things just one dimension less complicated.

-This was my work for city, hostivice, where i was doing animation of their logo.
-This project was pretty signicficant for me, because it was my first logo animation work.
+This was my work for the city of Hostivice, where I was doing the animation of their logo.
+There, I was trying to tell the story of people who come together and generate ideas to make their city better, which was the main goal of the project.
+This project was pretty significant for me because it was my first logo animation work.

 ## Hobby